Arthropod adhesion: Insect adhesive glands

 Class 1 epidermal cells are the predominant glandular cell type for adhesive gland systems in insects with features that indicate either lipid or protein secretion.
 In class 1 cells for locomotion lipoidal secretion is most common, although the secretions are often mixtures of lipids with proteins and carbohydrates.
-Class 1 cells that are used for more permanent body or egg anchorage and of retreat building make use of protein-based secretions.
+Class 1 cells that are used for more permanent body or egg anchorage and for retreat building make use of protein-based secretions.

 Class 2 epidermal adhesive gland cells have only been found in the defence systems of Aphidoidea and Tingidae.
 Defensive adhesive secretions function mechanically and also develop a chemical irritant function caused by reactive substances of low molecular weight which combines within the sticky secretion to produce toxic glue.

 Class 3 epidermal adhesive glands are usually bicellular and consist of a terminal secretarily active cell and an adjacent canal cell that surrounds the cuticular conducting duct.

-Hundreds of gland cells and glandular units are contained in class 1 or 3 and might aggregated to form whole gland organs so as to discharge large amounts of a secretion.
+Hundreds of gland cells and glandular units are contained in class 1 or 3 and might aggregate to form whole gland organs so as to discharge large amounts of a secretion.
 Adhesive cells used for locomotion are all class 1 epidermal adhesive cells.
 Class 3 epidermal adhesive cells may play a role in some hairy adhesive pads, but this has not yet been confirmed.
 Some adhesive glands that are used for locomotion are also used for capturing or holding on to prey (Fac, 2010).
 The secretion of some class 1 cells and class 3 cells are mixed in the subcuticular or intracuticular spaces.
-They may also be mixed in the larger glandular reservoirs before being discharged which allows the formation of complex structural mixtures as well as chemical reactions between the components of the mixture.
+They may also be mixed in the larger glandular reservoirs before being discharged, which allows the formation of complex structural mixtures as well as chemical reactions between the components of the mixture.
 Gland cells used by female insects for gluing eggs to a substratum during oviposition have not been well studied.
 Glands used for sticking eggs to surfaces have been observed to be of the class 1 type.
 Adhesive glands are involved in the production of silks, which are produced by a variety of dermal glands for building shelters, cocoons, and supporting sperm.
 Class 1 cells are often applied for this purpose.